open-falcon/falcon-plus/README.md

 **before start, please make sure you prepared this:**

 ```
-$ yum install -y redis
+yum install -y redis
-$ yum install -y msyql-server
+yum install -y msyql-server

-and be sure to check redis and mysql-server have successfully started.
 ```

+*NOTE: be sure to check redis and mysql-server have successfully started.*

 And then

 ```
 # Please make sure that you have set `$GOPATH` and `$GOROOT` correctly.
-# If you have not golang in your host, please follow [this](https://golang.org/doc/install) to install golang.
+# If you have not golang in your host, please follow [https://golang.org/doc/install] to install golang.

 mkdir -p $GOPATH/src/github.com/open-falcon
 cd $GOPATH/src/github.com/open-falcon